Platinum firm Lonmin says 'bleeding' from South Africa strike

 The industry's problems have been underscored by the platinum price, which is currently up only slightly from its levels on the eve of the strike despite the loss of output.
 Magara said he was surprised by the market's muted reaction.

-To date the strike has cost the companies 18.6 billion rand ($1.8 billion) in lost revenue and employees over 8 billion rand in wages, according to an industry web site that constantly updates the tally. (here).
+To date the strike has cost the companies 18.6 billion rand (1.06 billion pounds) in lost revenue and employees over 8 billion rand in wages, according to an industry web site that constantly updates the tally. (here).

 (Additional reporting by Zandi Shabalala; Editing by Mark Potter)